Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Why Quantumness Certification Functionals?

-Quantumness certification approaches devised so far, typically, mislabel states that have quantum features as classical.
-In the context of \ps-based approaches, this is often due to the fact that mapping functions from the potentially very singular $P$-distributions to better behaved ones, such as Wigner and Husimi distributions, washes out the very features we intend to detect.
+Quantumness certification approaches devised so far, typically, mislabel some states that have weak quantum features as classical~\cite{Lee_Jeong__PRL11,Zhang_Luo__EPJP21}.
+In the context of \ps-based approaches, this is often due to the fact that mapping functions from the potentially very singular $P$-distributions to better behaved ones, such as Wigner and Husimi distributions, washes out the very features (where the distribution is negative-valued) we intend to detect~\cite{Lee_Jeong__PRL11}, see Fig.~\ref{Fig:_PWQ_distributions}.

-Here we consider the recently devised \ps-based certification functional for single mode systems~$\xi_{\state}(x,p)$, introduced by Bohmann and Agudelo in Ref.~\cite{Bohmann_PRL20}, in which they showed that all classical states obey~$\xi_{\state}(x,p) \geq 0$.
-This is to be understood as the statement that the occurrence of negative values $\xi_{\state}(x,p) < 0$ somewhere in \ps $(x,p)$ is \emph{sufficient} to show that a state is nonclassical~\cite{Bohmann_PRL20}.
+Here we consider the recently devised \ps-based certification functional for single mode systems~$\xi[\state](x,p)$, introduced by Bohmann and Agudelo in Ref.~\cite{Bohmann_PRL20}, in which they showed that all classical states obey~$\xi[\state](x,p) \geq 0$.
+This is to be understood as the statement that the occurrence of negative values $\xi[\state](x,p) < 0$ somewhere in \ps $(x,p)$ is \emph{sufficient} to show that a state is nonclassical~\cite{Bohmann_PRL20}.
 What is missing for $\xi$ of~\cite{Bohmann_PRL20}, however, is \emph{necessity}: to be \fdisc it would be \emph{necessary} that whenever a state is nonclassical we find that $\xi(x,p) < 0$ in \ps somewhere.
 Below, we will show that there are states $\rho$ which are (weakly) nonclassical and yet for these states $\xi_\rho \geq 0$, across \ps.

-$\xi_{\state}(x,p)$ is a functional of fixed form independent of context such as the type of system or the type of state the system is in. $\xi_{\state}$ applies to all states of one-dimensional continuous-variable systems, irrespective of whether the state is pure or mixed and whether it has small, large, or even macroscopic~\cite{Leggett__JPCM02} extent, irrespective of context, hamiltonian, environment or measurement proce\-dures~\cite{Froewis_RMP18}, in this sense $\xi$ is universal, meaning it is universally applicable.
+$\xi[\state](x,p)$ is a functional of fixed form independent of context such as the type of system or the type of state the system is in. $\xi[\state]$ applies to all states of one-dimensional continuous-variable systems, irrespective of whether the state is pure or mixed and whether it has small, large, or even macroscopic~\cite{Leggett__JPCM02} extent, irrespective of context, hamiltonian, environment or measurement proce\-dures~\cite{Froewis_RMP18}, in this sense $\xi$ is \emph{universal}, meaning it is applicable for all cases and to all states of single mode systems.

 Since \ps displacements and rotations do not change the quantum character of a state, we follow the quantum optics' community convention that nonclassicality certification functionals should obey the following symmetries~\cite{Bohmann_PRL20}: